 Life went on, and there was something soothing and grounding about schedules and routines.
 Eight months after Olivia’s death, her birthday came around.
 I made a photo album of my favorite photographs for her birth mother, and mailed it to her.
 My heart hurt for hours afterward, and I felt as though I couldn’t breathe, as if the grief would crush me.
 I felt constant pain, constant guilt, constant relief: pain of missing my Olivia, relief from her constant care, and guilt over feeling relief.
 How did I do it while she was living?
 When I looked back, I couldn’t understand how I’d done it, in much the same way that I look at the remains of my daughter’s car after her accident last week and don’t know how they survived.

 The one-year anniversary of Olivia’s death came and went, but not easily.
 For all the years I had taught and talked about anniversary reactions, I had never understood their power.
 All of the same feelings I had during the 24 hours of my daughter’s dying and death returned.
-Later, I looked back and could see how God had carried and sustained me.
+Later, I looked back and could see how Love had carried and sustained me.
 I was not bitter, and I wasn’t full of self-pity; I hadn’t used Olivia’s death as a weapon or a shield.
 Olivia’s life had always challenged and often revealed other people’s neurotic leanings; her death had only magnified this effect.
 It challenged me in my deepest emotional, psychological and spiritual selves, and I had come through refined.

 Tomorrow, I’ll write about the dross of this refining experience.